configcat/docs/website/docs/targeting/percentage-options.md

 To do some in-house testing and also get some feedback from our customers before releasing it to everyone, we initially want to make the feature available to the employees and to `20%` of the customers only.

 #### Solution
-Let's create a feature flag called `Enable Park Weather Info` with a Targeting Rule that matches everyone at Whisker Co. and Percentage Options set to `20%` `ON` and `80%` `OFF`.
+Let's create a feature flag called `Enable Park Weather Info` with a Targeting Rule that matches employees at Whisker Co. and Percentage Options set to `20%` `ON` and `80%` `OFF` for the rest of the users (i.e. for the customers).

 ![Targeting Example 3](/assets/targeting/percentage-options/example3.jpg)